zhxmath/zhxmath.github.io/_pages/publications.md

 Submitted
 ======
-* Using Bayesian Networks to detect PTSD.
 * Penalized method for combining logistic regression and naive bayes.
+* An approach to model selection uncertainty in time series models.